 What happens when the deeply personal intersects with the universally political on stage?
 Sharanya Ramaprakash's Project Darling dares to dive into themes of gender bias, female sexuality, and the lived experiences of women in a patriarchal society.
-Making its Hyderabad debut at the Manam Theatre Festival, hosted by The We_Us Collective, the play will be staged on November 17 at the NIFT Auditorium.
+Making its Hyderabad debut at the Manam Theatre Festival, hosted by The We_Us Collective, the play will be staged on November 17 in Gurbaksh Singh Hall at the University of Hyderabad.

 Challenging Patriarchal Norms